pagand/e2etransfuser/README.md

 ## TRAINING
 You can train different baselines.
 For each method, follow the corresponding section.
 Check the config file in each folder accordingly.

+### DMFuser

+Or you can upload the latest model path files from [this directory](https://huggingface.co/pagand/DMFuser/tree/main).

 ### X13
 The model will be saved in a newly created folder log.
 ```Shell